sivajeetsabdakar/Zeru-ProblemStatement-1/README.md

 **Mathematical Background:**
 - DBSCAN (Density-Based Spatial Clustering of Applications with Noise) groups points that are closely packed together (points with many nearby neighbors), and marks as outliers points that lie alone in low-density regions.
 - Two main parameters:
-  - `eps`: Maximum distance between two samples for them to be considered as in the same neighborhood (default: 1.5 in code).
+    - eps: Maximum distance between two samples for them to be considered as in the same neighborhood (default: 1.5 in code).
-  - `min_samples`: Minimum number of samples in a neighborhood for a point to be considered a core point (default: 5).
+    - min_samples: Minimum number of samples in a neighborhood for a point to be considered a core point (default: 5).
 - DBSCAN does not require the number of clusters to be specified and can find arbitrarily shaped clusters.

 **Pipeline Steps:**